 Did a new competitor enter your space?
 That’ll leave a mark.

 Maybe you lost a key client and that may necessitate layoffs.

 Or perhaps you stepped on the gas too early but your revenue stream is a leaky bucket–at best.

 The scenario isn’t important.
-What’s important is that your business is struggling, and you as the entrepreneur are responsible to fix it otherwise you might lose your business.
+What’s important is that your business is struggling, and you as the entrepreneur are responsible to fix it–otherwise you risk losing your business.

-In short, you need to know when your business is going to be out of money.
+In short, you need to know when your business is going to be out of money (your runway).